mattmaynes2/aria/reports/final/6-Appendix/D-Development/2-Technology.md

 ### D-2 Technologies {- #D-2-Technologies}

-The Aria system is composed of many different technologies that each serve a different, task specific purpose.
+The Aria system is composed of many different technologies that each serve a task specific purpose.
 This document outlines the details about the technologies chosen and the reasons for them being selected.
 This document is broken down into the different subsystem of the Aria system.